|

 Logo arranged by initials

 This type is far more common than plain typeset initials.
 With or without artwork added.
 Some were registered as trademarks for a limited period, but many not.
 Often the initials are arranged inside a circle, shield, rhombus, large letter or whatever.
-The first problem is often to identify the initials found correctly, as many of these logos are reproduced in quite small size and not very easy to read.
-Furthermore it is sometimes difficult in fact to find out the correct order of the initials/letters.
+The first problem is often to identify the initials, to read in correct order.
+Because many of these logos are reproduced in quite small size, not in good quality always and difficult to read.

 Trademarks

 Something typical German appears to be a “translation” of initials pronounced into a “new” word.
 EFFKA = F K = Fritz Korf, ppc publisher from Hamburg.
 ERKAL = R & K = Regel & Krug, printers/publishers from Leipzig, GEEM = G M = Glueckstadt & Muenden, publishers/printers from Hamburg, Egemes stood for E.G. May Soehne, printers/publishers from Frankfurt.
-Although they often used a logo with capital M inside sun logo.
+Although they often used a logo formed by a capital M inside sun.

 Then we find the combination of letters of the company name, especially when there were two business partners, or combination of name and city etc. Kopal = Koch & Palm, Elberfeld.
 Rokat = Robert Kathmann, Leipzig.
 Wiro postcard series = C.F.
 Wiedemann from the city of Roda.